-- c.
+- a.
 Hospital pens must be of a size that is appropriate for the age, size and breed of the animal. - 1.
-The animal must be able to stand up, turn around, lie down, rest and groom itself without hindrance. - 2.
-Water, feed and shelter must be readily accessible at all times, unless otherwise directed by the veterinarian. - d.
-Water and feed must also be readily available to non-ambulatory animals, even if they are not housed in a hospital pen. - e.
-Urine and dung from hospital pens in which sick and injured animals are housed must be disposed of so as to not spread infection to other stock. - f.
-Pens must be constructed to facilitate effective cleaning and disinfection of surfaces and the possible removal of a carcass from the area. - g.
+The animal must be able to stand up, turn around, lie down, rest, and groom itself without hindrance. - b.
+Urine and dung from hospital pens in which sick and injured animals are housed must be disposed of to prevent the spread of infection to other stock or humans. - 1.
+Pens must be constructed to facilitate effective cleaning and disinfection of surfaces and the possible removal of a carcass from the area. - 2.
+The cleaning and disinfection procedure must be delineated in the Animal Health Plan. - c.
+Water, feed, shelter, and cleanly bedded lying conditions must be always readily accessible to sick animals, unless otherwise directed by the veterinarian. - d.
 Provisions for milking segregated lactating cows must be made.